HichamAl/SQL-injection-ctf/README.md

-2. after you opened the repository you need to open up a terminal.
+2. after you opened the repository you need to open up a terminal (it can take sometime before you can do this).
 <img width="834" alt="Screenshot 2023-04-24 at 19 40 30" src="https://user-images.githubusercontent.com/104017860/234074450-be2934b6-090f-47ec-8cc4-8003a48699d9.png">

 3. type the following command in the terminal: cd sql

-4. start docker up.
+4. start docker up (this can also take sometime, so be patient).
 <img width="127" alt="Screenshot 2023-04-24 at 19 42 56" src="https://user-images.githubusercontent.com/104017860/234075096-a26b3b67-ca12-46df-b0fd-581511ba7201.png">

 5. run this command: docker-compose build.
 The docker image is now built you need to restart docker, navigate to images and start the ctf from there or you can follow the next step.